ArtoriasAbW/ISP_IND_PROG/Task4/README.md

 # CPU, assember, dissasember
 # Description

-Realisation CPU with stack and registers, assembler and disassembler.
+Implementation of CPU with stack and registers, assembler and disassembler.

 Commands available are: